misurida/eg-elements/doc/Input.md

 ### Main

-- **value**: {default: null}: The value of the field.
-Given and updated using v-model.
+- **value**: {default: null}: The value of the field is given and updated using v-model.
 The initial value can be of any type, but a string will be emitted if the value is edited.
 - **type**: {type: String, default: "text"}: The type is defining the input type (mostly the input tag's *type* native attribute).
 I can be:
     - A native type: 'color', 'date', 'datetime-local', 'file', 'month', 'number', 'password', 'range', 'search', 'tel', 'text', 'time', 'url', 'email', 'week'.
     - Textarea